rkemery-msft/pcap-ai-analyzer/docs/ERROR_HANDLING.md

 # Error Handling Documentation

+## ⚠️ NON-PRODUCTION TOOL DISCLAIMER

+**This documentation describes error handling for experimental troubleshooting tools.**

+- ❌ NOT production-ready - For testing and development use
+- ✅ Use for: Learning, development, internal troubleshooting

+See main README.md for complete disclaimer.

+---

 ## Overview

 The pcap-ai-analyzer tools include error handling for common failure scenarios.
 This document describes error types, their meanings, and troubleshooting steps.